-The Royal Palace of Madrid that we know today is only a shadow of a giant.
-Filippo Juvarra, architect of the court of Philip V, conceived in 1735 a colossal project: a mass of marble and glass that doubled the size and ambition of the current building.
-His premature death and the astronomical costs led Charles III to choose a more modest design.
+The Royal Palace of Madrid that we know today is only the shadow of a giant.
+Filippo Juvarra, court architect to Philip V, conceived a pharaonic project in 1735: a colossal structure of marble and glass that doubled the size and ambition of the current building.
+His premature death and astronomical costs led Charles III to choose a more modest design.
 Now, 3D modeling and BIM tools allow us to digitally reconstruct that lost masterpiece.

 Virtual reconstruction: from paper to parametric model 🏛️

 The reconstruction of Juvarra's Crystal Palace is a perfect case study for the BIM workflow.
-The original plans, preserved in the National Historical Archive, show a floor plan with a 470-meter facade and a huge glazed central courtyard.
+The original plans, preserved in the National Historical Archive, show a 470-meter facade with a huge glazed central courtyard.
 By modeling in Revit or ArchiCAD, researchers can assign historical materials (granite stone, blown glass) and simulate natural lighting.
-The result allows us to contrast the structural decisions: Juvarra's central dome, 40 meters high, would have required a buttress system similar to that of St. Peter's Basilica in the Vatican, something that Sachetti's final design drastically simplified.
-This digital exercise not only visualizes what was not built but also explains why the economical option was the right one.
+The result allows us to contrast the structural decisions: Juvarra's central dome, 40 meters high, would have required a system of buttresses similar to that of St. Peter's Basilica in the Vatican, something that Sachetti's final design drastically simplified.
+This digital exercise not only visualizes what was not built, but explains why the economical option was the right one.

 Lessons from the past for digital heritage 💡

-Juvarra's project reminds us that architecture is also the history of decisions not made.
+Juvarra's project reminds us that architecture is also a history of decisions not taken.
 BIM technology today allows us to preserve that intangible heritage, offering a virtual laboratory to understand the political and economic context of each stroke.
-When rendering the Crystal Palace, we not only admire its beauty; we understand how a king's pragmatism shaped Madrid's skyline.
-For industry professionals, this is the true power of 3D modeling: not only to build but also to interpret.
+When rendering the Crystal Palace, we not only admire its beauty; we understand how a king's pragmatism shaped the Madrid skyline.
+For industry professionals, this is the true power of 3D modeling: not only to build, but also to interpret.

 What do you think about this advancement? 🤔